Supportive therapies

 Many people with CLL have very low levels of infection-fighting antibodies (immunoglobulins) in their blood.
 This may mean they keep getting infections.
 Some people who are affected may need regular immunoglobulin treatment.
 A nurse gives the immunoglobulins:

 Most people feel fine when they are having an immunoglobulin infusion, but sometimes it can cause a reaction.
-This can feel similar to the reaction a monoclonal antibody infusion may cause.
 A reaction is more likely with the first infusion, so it is given more slowly.

-CLL can sometimes cause the immune system to act against normal, healthy red blood cells or platelets.
+CLL can sometimes cause the immune system to attack normal, healthy red blood cells or platelets.

 Auto-immune haemolytic anaemia (AIHA)